Revisiting proton-proton fusion in chiral effective field theory: Introduction

 \section{Introduction}

 Nuclear reaction rates are among the main sources of systematic uncertainty in stellar evolution models~\cite{Vinyoles:2016djt}.
 The proton-proton ($pp$) fusion reaction is the rate-determining step of the $pp$ chains that power the Sun and lighter stars.
 Available experimental techniques are not able to directly measure the rate of this process with sufficient precision at energies relevant for stellar burning, and values predicted by nuclear theory provide critical inputs to astrophysical simulations~\cite{Adelberger:2010qa}.
-Smaller or more reliable nuclear-theory uncertainty estimates on this reaction will help solar models resolve inconsistencies in observed data such as those that exist between spectroscopic determinations of solar abundances and helioseismology~\cite{Bahcall:2004yr,Serenelli:2009yc}.
+More reliable calculations of this reaction rate can shed further light on the inconsistencies in observed solar data such as those that exist between spectroscopic determinations of solar abundances and helioseismology~\cite{Bahcall:2004yr,Serenelli:2009yc}.
 In concert with improvements in other physics inputs such as radiative opacities, rigorous constraints on this rate can also help us use solar data as a powerful probe of new physics~\cite{Suliga_2021}.